 This dramatic landscape testifies to nature's size, beauty, and diversity--huge mountains, rugged foothills, deep canyons, vast caverns, and the world's largest trees.
 These two parks lie side by side in the southern Sierra Nevada east of the San Joaquin Valley.
 Weather varies a lot by season and elevation, which ranges from 1,370' to 14,494'.

 A Land of Giants

-Four lodges operate in these parks, including two that are open year-round.
+Four lodges operate within Sequoia & Kings Canyon National Parks, including two that are open year-round.

 There are many ways to explore these parks.
 Find activities that are best for you!

 Last updated: March 4, 2019